 DBM Vircon’s Scope of Work:

-- Modeling and detailing of the new trusses, portal frames, sway frames, floor beams, bracing and all tie-in steel to the existing structure
+- 3D BrIM modeling and detailing of the new trusses, portal frames, sway frames, floor beams, bracing and all tie-in steel to the existing structure

 - The main span is 2,375 feet long in 4 spans.
 The widening scope included over 17,000 tons of structural steel, and extensive retrofitting of the existing trusses to accept connections to the new trusses

-- Structural steel modeling and detailing services for the widening of the bridge
+- 3D BrIM modeling and detailing services for the widening of the bridge

 - The roadway was widened from 2 narrow lanes to 3 full lanes in each direction with the addition of new trusses on each side of the bridge; there are also 2 existing railroad tracks at the center of the bridge